NRCan/geo_sim_processing/README.md

 ## Installation on your workstation
 Using conda, you can set and activate your python environment with the following commands:
 ```
-conda create -p YOUR_PATH python=3.7 shapely rtree
+conda create -p YOUR_PATH python=3.7 shapely rtree fiona
-source activate YOUR_ENV
+source activate YOUR_ENV   (for Linux and macos)
-pip install fiona
+activate Your_ENV          (for Windows)
 ```
 Note on the installation:
-  - Fiona needs to be installed separatly has there is a problem (wtih conda?) when you try to instal Shapely, Rtree, Fiona at the same time
-  - For Windows users, do not forget that Shapely, Rtree and Fiona are all python wrapper of C libraries and need DLLs so use the appropriate installer (not just pip).
+  - For Windows users, it you are not using conda, do not forget that Shapely, Rtree and Fiona are all python wrapper of C libraries and need DLLs so use the appropriate installer (not just pip).
 This [site](https://www.lfd.uci.edu/~gohlke/pythonlibs/) contains a good list of Windows installers.

 ## Usage